shsagir/play-area-sync/docs/remote-ssh-execution-pro.md

 naviTitle:     Remote SSH execution
 title:         Using remote SSH commands
 excerpt:       "How to run Artisan migrate and other useful commands."
+lead:          "There is no full SSH access with Professional Apps, but you can still run SSH commands, here is how."
 stack:         pro
 group:         deployment